ankschoubey/blog/src/content/post/dev-life/software-architecture/v1-business-logic-backend.md

 ---
 comments: true
-description: Making your application secure, high performance and maintanable.
+excerpt: Making your application secure, high performance and maintanable.
 tags:
  - web-development
  - software-architecture
 publishDate: 2023-07-06T20:52:08.052481
 last-modified-purpose:
-permalink: /v1/business-logic-backend/
+slug: /v1/business-logic-backend/
 title: Keep your business logic in the backend.
 Not frontend.
 ---